Close

 A central garden breaks up the building’s overall mass while establishing a strong sense of place.

 The building’s long street frontage is articulated as a series of smaller modules, presenting a rhythm of four-storey townhouses to soften the overall scale.
-This articulation is further broken down by two laneways that punctuate the street edge, giving each module its own identity while also improving amenity, enhancing natural light and enabling cross-ventilation through dual-aspect apartments.
+The mass is further broken down by two laneways that punctuate the street edge, allowing improved amenity, enhancing natural light and enabling cross-ventilation through dual-aspect apartments.

 A further benefit of the recessed floor and increased upper-level setbacks is the opportunity for higher ceilings.
 Several apartments feature 3.5-metre ceiling heights with exposed concrete soffits, adding a sense of volume and material richness to the interiors.